Angélica María: 1956–2006: Acting consecration and musical foray

-In 1955, Rita Macedo offered her a role in the play La mala semilla (The Bad Seed), which would be the first of a series of plays she was involved with while she filmed.
 When she was 16 she joined the telenovela industry with the production Cartas de amor (Love Letters).
-The following year, she acted in musicals as well as in "lucha libre" movies such as El Señor Tormenta (Lord Storm) and Muerte en el ring (Death in the Ring).
+The following year, she acted in musicals as well as in "lucha libre" films such as El Señor Tormenta (Lord Storm) and Muerte en el ring (Death in the Ring).
 At that time she was beginning to be referred to as La novia de la juventud (Youth's girlfriend) and after her first musical, a journalist, Octavio de Alba, named her La Novia de México (Mexico's girlfriend or Mexico's sweetheart), which is the title she would keep thereafter.

-Singing career
+In 1965, she filmed "Fray Torero" (Friar Bullfighter) in Spain and came back to Mexico to work in two movies, and to record her sixth album.
+Then, she acted in such successful films as 5 de chocolate y 1 de fresa (Five of chocolate and one of strawberry) and obtained the starring role in the 1968 film version of Corazón salvaje.

-After a few musicals, she asked for her mother's assistance (who was also her manager) and together with Armando Manzanero, then a new songwriter, she sang 1962's Eddy Eddy which would eventually become one of her greatest musical successes.
+Following her musical appearances, she asked for her mother's assistance (who was also her manager) and together with Armando Manzanero, then a new songwriter, she sang 1962's Eddy Eddy which would eventually become one of her greatest musical successes.
 Manzanero took Angélica to see a producer, and in the same year she released her first album on the Musart record label.
 The album was a success, so she began touring and making movies with teen idols such as César Costa and actor/singer Enrique Guzmán whom she would date later.
 After joining RCA, she would later become one of the biggest stars in Latin America.
 With Chucho Ferrer in the roles of musical director and arranger, Angélica María covered the Barbara Ruskin song, "Gentlemen Please" which was released on RCA as "Los años locos".

-In 1973 she met the aspiring singer Juan Gabriel who would become one of the biggest selling artists in the world.
-Together, they would record ballads performed by mariachi bands.
-The single Tú sigues siendo el mismo ("You are still the same one") sold one million copies in the United States alone, and has since then been performed by dozens of other singers.
-She recorded three more albums in 1974.
-In 1980, she recorded for the first time in a U. K. studio, making an album of ballads and a single record with two pop songs in English, seeking some kind of crossover.
-During these years, she signed with Marsal Productions, then Caytronics, Melody, RCA again, and finally CBS, which was her last contract with a foreign record company.
-Since then, she established her own recording company with which she has produced 7 albums.

-Her singing career spans through 2013, being her most recent album "With Your Love", produced by R. Levaron, and launched by Universal Music.